stephhazlitt/some-assembly-required/R/bc-sd61-popn/sd61_kids.md

 The Statistics Canada data confirms what we hear all the time, the population in the Victoria CMA has been steadily increasing since 2001.
-But *not* due to more kids—the population of 0 to 19 year olds steadily declined from 2001 until 2013-2014.
+But *not* due to more kids—the population of 0 to 19 year olds steadily declined from 2001 until 2014.
 This explains the decline in enrolment—and School District decisions to close schools at that time.
-However, 2014 marks a clear change—kid numbers are increasing.
+However, 2014 brings a clear change—kid numbers start increasing.
 But what about in the Township of Esquimalt?

 #### Population Change in the Township of Esquimalt (2001-2017)